ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-Stack size increased from 2650 to 2848.
+Stack size decreased from 2848 to 2650.

 ## Commit #787
 ### Hash